JoHegg/ghini.tour/README.rst

 to you if you also have some experience with mobile applicaitons.
 Since I had none, and I have bad memory, I'm going to explain the obvious.

-* audiowand works on android,
-* android is mostly based on java,
+* audiowand is a cordova based application,
 * instructions on audiowand point you to the instructions on cordova,
-* cordova is a java application,

 * on Linux we can only compile Android applications,
 * in order to compile Android applications, we need the Android SDK